 The amount of money an individual on SSDI can earn is largely determined by an annually adjusted SSA monthly earnings benchmark known as Substantial Gainful Activity (SGA).
 Generally speaking, SGA acts a threshold, for which if broken, may disqualify beneficiaries from receiving further SSDI benefits.

-In 2019, the SGA earnings threshold is $1220/month (or $2040/month for blind beneficiaries).
+In 2019, the SGA earnings threshold was $1220/month (or $2040/month for blind beneficiaries).
 This means that in order to maintain SSDI benefits (absent a work incentive program) an individual receiving SSDI may earn up to $1219 per month ($2039 per month if blind) and continue to receive full benefits.

 However, there are exceptions to this rule.
 The effect and impact of SGA on an individual’s SSDI benefits are primarily dependent upon the type of work incentive program they are enrolled in (if any) and whether or not they have previously completed a work incentive program.